Dissipative structures in topological lattices of nonlinear optical resonators: Chains of coupled microresonators

-\emph{Spatial eigenstates.}--- Assuming the equal couplings to the bus waveguides, we can consider the proposed structure as a perfect 1D photonic crystal that naturally possesses a set of collective spatial excitations or \emph{supermodes} whose eigenvalues form a cosine band structure schematically shown in Fig.~\ref{fig:pic1}(d).
+With the assumptions above, we can consider the proposed structure as a perfect 1D photonic crystal that naturally possesses a set of collective spatial excitations or \emph{supermodes} whose eigenvalues form a cosine band structure schematically shown in Fig.~\ref{fig:pic1}(d).
 The band structure describes the energy range of the excitations propagating in the crystal and imposes their dispersion law, which plays a crucial role in the context of nonlinear physics.
 The regions of anomalous and normal supermode GVD (sGVD) are shown in Fig.~\ref{fig:pic1}(d) by blue and green colors, respectively.
 For a given supermode index $k_0$, the linear term in the Taylor series gives the supermode FSR equal to $J_1/2\pi = 2J/N \sin(2\pi k_0/N)$ and the corresponding quadratic term yields sGVD $J_2=2J(2\pi/N)^2\cos(2\pi k_0/N)$.
-Taking into account the resonance frequencies of each resonator with second-order dispersion coefficient $D_2$ (Fig.~\ref{fig:pic1}(b)), the resonance positions of the chain in the vicinity of $\omega_0$ take form

-where $D_1/2\pi$ is free spectral range (FSR) of the individual resonator.
-Index $k$ ($\mu$) stands for supermode (comb line) index.
-Now, Eq.~(\ref{eq:res_pos}) describes a hybridized 2D dispersion surface presented in Fig.~\ref{fig:pic1}(e).
-Remarkably the hybridization and corresponding 2D dispersion surface, applies to any lattice of resonators, including topologically non-trivial; and the multi-mode dynamics of the edge state of the recently studied nonlinear 2-D Haldane model~\cite{mittal2021topological}, is described by a simple 1-D chain of resonators that mimics the two dimensional dispersion profile of the edge state (cf. SI).